NouranAbdelaziz/KLayout_Support_for_Sky130A/LVS/README.md

 # KLayout LVS
 This readme file is for explaining how to use the LVS scipt to run LVS in kLayout.
-The LVS was mainly obtained from [this repo](https://github.com/laurentc2/SKY130_for_KLayout) with some additonal modifications.
+The LVS script was mainly obtained from [this repo](https://github.com/laurentc2/SKY130_for_KLayout) with some additonal modifications.

 **Running LVS using GUI:**
 1. Download the lvs_sky130.lylvs file